 The employment agreement shall be executed in writing, in the form of a single document, in two copies - one for the employee and the other for the employer.
-The agreement shall comply with the labor regulations and the employee's rights and privileges guaranteed by the laws shall not be restricted.
+The agreement shall comply with all the labor laws and regulations and the employee's rights and privileges guaranteed by such laws shall not be restricted.
 If any regulatory amendments are enacted that improve the employee's situation the employment agreement shall be amended accordingly.

 The agreement shall contain the following information:

 The highlighted items are considered "essential terms" and their amendments shall follow a special procedure, including advance notices to the employee.